 Battery Compliance for Solar & Battery Storage Installers

-You installed it — you are on the hook when it comes back.
+You installed it, so you are on the hook when it comes back.
 We handle the lifecycle compliance that PAS 63100, BS 7671 and MCS do not: removed packs, damaged batteries, ADR transport, producer responsibility and hazardous waste evidence.

 - 01 Guidance-led